tianwei-zhang/422parks.com/_city/Nikko-Travel-Guide.md

   - Japan
 ---

-# TLDR/Itinary
+# TLDR/Itinerary
-* Must-do day trip if you are near Tokyto
+* Must-do day trip if you are near Tokyo
 * Plan a whole day to visit Shin-kyo -> Rinno-ji -> Tosho-gu -> Shoyo-en
 * The best time to visit is during fall season when leaves start to change color

 # The Diary
 Nikko is a city one hour away from Tokyo.
 Nikko Tosho-gu (日光東照宮), a shrine built in 1617, is one of the 23 Japanese UNESCO World Heritage Sites.
-It is an easy spot to miss on your itnary if you don't know about it.
+It is an easy spot to miss on your itinerary if you don't know about it.
 Let's not let that happen.
 Here is a complete guide to visit Nikko, Japan.

 ## Getting there
 Unless you rent a car, there is really only one to get there: the JR East - Nikko Line.
 It runs about once every hour.
 So definitely plan your departure and don't miss the last train home.